 - 1. Belt cut skins will require determining and cutting of the sectioning locations on the original panel and on the replacement panel. - 2.
 Remove the door skin by grinding the outer edge (C) until the seam is perforated. - 3.
-Cut around weld nuggets and spot welds with a spot weld cutting bit or similar weld removal tool. - If panel is attached with adhesive you may use heat, from a non-flame heat source, up to 204°C. (400F°).
+Cut around weld nuggets and spot welds with a spot weld cutting bit or similar weld removal tool. - 4.
+If panel is attached with adhesive you may use heat, from a non-flame heat source, up to 204°C. (400F°).
 This will aid in loosening the bond. - 5.
 With an air chisel and a flat bladed bit, remove outer skin and any remaining hem flange. - 6.
 Grind any remaining weld nuggets flush with door frame, and remove all adhesive, paint, E-coating and corrosion protective coatings from the area where the structural adhesive will be applied, and where the 'butt-joint" is to take place.
-The metal should be completely bare and shiny in appearance, if the metal appears pewter in color all of the galvanized coating has not been removed. - 7.
-Straighten door flange and any remaining damage on door shell using the hammer and dolly method. - 8.
-The area of the new door skin that will make contact with the door shell will need to be scuffed with a course abrasive pad or ground with a 50 grit grinding disc.
-This will vary upon adhesive manufacturers, be certain to check adhesive manufacturer recommendations. - 9.
-Dry fit the new panel.
-Determine where to place clamps to hold the panel in place, as necessary.
+The metal should be completely bare and shiny in appearance, if the metal appears pewter in color all of the galvanized coating has not been removed. - Straighten door flange and any remaining damage on door shell using the hammer and dolly method.